 Sabrina Ilius is a masters student of Psychology in her final year (University of Trier).
 She recently joined the lab as a full time research intern (October 2019-Feb 2020) and is now conducting her master thesis with us – virtually given the COVID-19 pandemic.
 Sabina is part of a project on multiverse of SCR quantification approaches and thereby focuses on a group of approaches referred to as “baseline correction approaches”.
 Sabrina finalizes an already conducted systematic literature search based on the PRISMA guidelines and re-analyzes pre-existing data using a multiverse of different formulas identified in the literature.

 Malin Ramm is a Bachelor student of Psychology at the University of Hamburg.
-She is working on her Bachelor thesis and is being supervised mainly by Mana.
+She is working on her Bachelor thesis in a project on adverse experiences during childhood and the recent past and brain morphology in a longitudinal study and is being supervised mainly by Mana.

 Voluntary student lab member